potterLim/baekjoon/README.md

 This repository is dedicated to solving problems from the [Baekjoon Online Judge (BOJ)](https://www.acmicpc.net/) and uploading the solutions.
 It was created with the goal of regularly solving BOJ problems and maintaining a record of the solutions.

+## Language Preferences

+This repository includes solutions written in languages from unmanaged C (C89 standard) to managed C# and Java, showcasing training across various programming paradigms and environments.

 ## Blog

 Detailed solutions and discussions for some of the key problems are being published on the [blog](https://potterlim.tistory.com/category/Computer%20Science/Problem%20Solving).
 These posts include step-by-step explanations, code walkthroughs, and additional insights to help understand the problems and solutions more effectively.
 Keep an eye on the blog for updates as more solutions are added regularly.